 Expected Results

-A freshly cleansed crystal usually feels lighter, cooler, or more alive in the hand than it did before.
-Some people notice a subtle tingle or pulse, others just notice the heaviness is gone.
-The stone should feel like itself again — clear, present, and ready to work.
-With consistent cleansing, your collection stays vibrant and the energetic difference between a 'tired' stone and a fresh one becomes easy to feel.
+A freshly cleansed crystal usually feels different in the hand than it did before — lighter, cooler, less heavy or sticky.
+Some people describe a tingle or pulse; others just notice the resistance has dropped.
+The shift is subjective by design — there is no instrument that measures it.
+Trust your hand.
+With consistent cleansing, your collection stays vibrant and the difference between a tired stone and a fresh one becomes easier to feel.

 Common Mistakes

-• Putting selenite, kyanite, malachite, or any salt-based stone under water — selenite dissolves, malachite leaches toxic copper, and salt stones disintegrate.
+• Putting selenite, halite, kyanite, malachite, azurite, raw lapis, raw turquoise, fluorite, gypsum, or celestite under water — selenite dissolves, malachite leaches toxic copper, fluorite dulls and can leach fluoride compounds, and salt-based stones disintegrate.

-• Leaving amethyst, citrine, rose quartz, or fluorite in direct sunlight — the colors fade, sometimes permanently, within a single afternoon.
+• Leaving amethyst, citrine, rose quartz, fluorite, aquamarine, smoky quartz, or kunzite in direct sunlight — the colors fade, sometimes permanently, within a single afternoon.

 • Soaking stones in salt water for hours instead of minutes — salt corrodes the surface and dulls polish on every stone over time.